-By June 2019, 75% of Prekindergarten educators will have completed Responding to Children's Interests (SPDU) workshop and 75% of Kindergarten educators will have completed Literacy Practices in Kindergarten.
+• By June 2019, 75% of Prekindergarten educators will have completed Responding to Children's Interests (SPDU) workshop and 75% of Kindergarten educators will have completed Literacy Practices in Kindergarten.

-School division goals aligned with the Early Years outcome

-By June 2020, children aged 0-6 will be supported in their development to ensure that 90% of students exiting Kindergarten are ready for learning in the primary grades.

-Supported use of EYE results.

-- Provided EYE data reports and resources from ministry to school administration and teachers. - Implemented a ministry developed resource of developmentally appropriate practices into Early Learning programs and Kindergarten.
+School division goals aligned with the Early Years outcome • By June 2020, children aged 0-6 will be supported in their development to ensure that 90% of students exiting Kindergarten are ready for learning in the primary grades.
+School division actions taken during the 2019-20 school year to achieve the outcomes and targets of the Early Years outcome Supported use of EYE results.
+Provided EYE data reports and resources from ministry to school administration and teachers.
+Implemented a ministry developed resource of developmentally appropriate practices into Early Learning programs and Kindergarten.
 Supported the enhancement of early childhood teaching practices through formal and informal professional development opportunities.

-- In partnership with the Saskatchewan Professional Development Unit (SPDU), hosted or provided opportunities for teachers to attend the following PD: - O The Amazing Brain in the Early Years - o Playful Math and Artists' Studio - Early Learning with Block Play - Connecting Curriculum to Play Based Projects in K - Parent and Family Engagement Jan.
-31 (hosted) - Responding to Children's Interests Feb.
+In partnership with the Saskatchewan Professional Development Unit (SPDU), hosted or provided opportunities for teachers to attend the following PD: The Amazing Brain in the Early Years Playful Math and Artists' Studio Early Learning with Block Play Connecting Curriculum to Play Based Projects in K Parent and Family Engagement - Jan.
+31 (hosted) Responding to Children's Interests - Feb.
 7 and Mar.
 20 (hosted).
-The March 20th portion has been postponed to the 2020/2021 school year due to COVID 19 - O Developing Self-Regulation and Social Emotional Skills in Early Years - Early Years Community of Practice met every second month to discuss best practices and reflect on professional development.
+The March 20th portion has been postponed to the 2020/2021 school year due to COVID 19 Developing Self-Regulation and Social Emotional Skills in Early Years Early Years Community of Practice met every second month to discuss best practices and reflect on professional development.
 Aligned LPSD practices with Ministry standards.
+School based administrators and coordinator utilized provincial resources to conduct classroom visitations to provide feedback to teachers.